 - 14. Free schools should plan their expenditure using the most up to date financial template to ensure that it is affordable within the funding provided.
 This should be an on-going process with financial plans updated as plans for the school are more fully developed, staff are appointed, site plans are developed and other costs are more firmly established.
-Groups should also refresh financial plans as further details of funding arrangements are confirmed and review them regularly to ensure they reflect the likely number of pupils based on the number of applications.
+Groups should also refresh financial plans as further details of funding arrangements are confirmed, and review regularly to ensure they reflect the likely number of places based on evidence of commissioned places from schools and/or local authorities.
 In doing this, they will want to make sure they are aware of funding arrangements for each new academic year. - 15.
-The department will need assurance that free schools are on-course to be financially viable on opening.
-In order to provide a sustainable, broad and balanced curriculum, there is a presumption that primary provision should have a minimum of 2 forms of entry of 30 pupils (total of 60), and secondary provision (years 7 to 11) have a minimum of 4 forms of entry of 30 pupils (total of 120).
-Financial plans are not expected to be based on fewer pupil numbers unless otherwise agreed with the department. - 16.
-For local authority presumption free schools, the local authority and trust are required to determine the minimum viable number of the school; i.e. the minimum number of pupils required in order to be financially viable.
-The department expects local authorities to provide sustainable underwriting arrangements for presumption schools in support of the pupil forecasts agreed between the trust and the local authority. - 17.
-If applying to open a free school you may be required to complete a financial plan for the proposed school.
-All applications, including those with an innovative or new approach, must demonstrate that the school will be financially viable.
-You can find the full criteria against which we will judge financial viability of free school applications in the how to apply guide. - 18.
-Free schools in pre-opening will be asked to share their current financial plans with the department before entering into a funding agreement.
-This should include a version modelled around the minimum number of pupils required in order to deliver an educationally and financially viable offer.
-The minimum viable number should not be lower than the numbers stated in paragraph 15.

-- 19. Financial plans will need to be resubmitted ahead of the school's readiness to opening meeting (ROM) and should be based on the latest available number of accepted offers. - 20.
-Please note that at post 16, an adjustment of at least -30% should be applied to take account of historical drop out between accepted offers and start date, due to students being able to hold multiple offers.
-It should also be noted that not all 16 to 19 students progress from Year 12 to Year 13; this drop off is typically around 15%.
-The details included in this plan will be used in order for draft funding statements to be issued. - 21.
-Projects should be ready to submit their plans with evidence to underpin their pupil number assumptions which must be realistic and achievable.
+Free schools will be asked to share their current financial plans with the department before entering into a funding agreement.
+This should include a version modelled around the lowest number of commissioned places required in order to deliver an educationally and financially viable offer. - 16.
+Plans will need to be resubmitted ahead of the school's readiness-to-open meeting (ROM).
+The details included in this plan will be used in order for draft funding allocation statements to be issued. - 17.
+Projects should be ready to submit their plans at these points with evidence to underpin their place number assumptions which must be realistic and achievable.
 The department will want to see that as far as possible the plans reflect the school's income based on the best estimates of available grants, the school's outgoings and the likely number of pupils.
-Plans should show that the school will not go into deficit at any point. - 22.
+Plans should show that the school will not go into deficit at any point. - 18.
 Plans should be based on the most up-to-date available estimates of grant funding.
-The free school financial template containing 2021 to 2022 funding rates is available on GOV.UK and will calculate indicative GAG funding using the up-to-date funding rates.
+The free schools financial template containing 2021 to 2022 funding rates is available from the department, and will calculate indicative funding using the up-to-date funding rates.

-Annual revenue funding for free schools
+Annual revenue funding for AP free schools

-23. Except where stated below, the funding for each free school will be calculated and paid by ESFA.
-Pre-16 and 16 to 19 funding will be paid monthly in equal instalments.
-With the exception of the school's first month of opening, when the school will be paid on the sixth working day of the month, the ESFA pays schools their pre-16 and 16 to 19 funding on the first working day of the month.
+19. Except where stated below, the funding for each free school will be calculated and paid by ESFA.
+Funding will be paid monthly in equal instalments.
+With the exception of the school's first month of opening, when the school will be paid on the eighth working day of the month, the ESFA pays schools their on the first working day of the month.